rendel12/figdash/README.md

-# figdash
+# Figdash

-Accurate Figma-style dashed borders using SVG backgrounds.
+Accurate Figma-style dashed borders using SVG and pseudo elements.